-In honor of the late Richard A. Long (1927-2013), who was a professor of English and African American Studies at Atlanta University and Emory University, the Rose Library offers two to three short-term research fellowships annually to graduate students and faculty from Historically Black Colleges and Universities (HBUC).
+In honor of the late Richard A. Long (1927-2013), who was a professor of English and African American Studies at Atlanta University and Emory University, the Rose Library offers 2-3 short-term research fellowships annually to graduate students and faculty from Historically Black Colleges and Universities (HBCU).
 Each fellowship will have a value of between $500-$1000, which is meant to help defray expenses in traveling to and residing in Atlanta for the duration of the fellowship.
-The length of the fellowship will depend on the applicant's research proposal, but is normally two weeks.

-Applicants must be enrolled in a graduate program or teach at a HBCU that is not within 50 miles of Emory University’s main campus.
+Applicants must be enrolled in a graduate program or teach at an HBCU that is more than 50 miles away from Emory University’s main campus.
 The goal of the fellowship is to support faculty and graduate students from HBCUs by providing resources to conduct research in the Rose Library’s African American collections.

 Please familiarize yourself with the appropriate visa type for your desired length of stay at the Rose Library.
-Fellows coming to the Rose Library on a standard tourist or business visa (VWT/VT or VB) may NOT stay at the Rose Library for any period beyond 9 working days.
-Should you extend your research visit beyond this allocation, you will NOT be eligible to receive any form of payment for your visit.
-International researchers with a J1 visa may extend their stay beyond 9 working days.
 For more information, please consult your U.S. Consulate or the Emory Office of International Student and Scholar Programs well in advance of your planned trip.